We can’t always be there to help our dogs relieve themselves. We may be really busy at work or just doing other errands outside the house.

 As a general rule of thumb, dogs can hold their pee for about 1 hour for every month of age, plus 1, and for a maximum of 10-12 hours.
 However, it is recommended that adult dogs relieve themselves every 6-8 hours (3-4 times a day) when their bladders are about half-full.

-The following table shows roughly how long a healthy dog should be able to hold it in.
+The following table shows roughly how long healthy dogs should be able to hold their pee in.
 Take your dog out every couple of hours as recommended:

 |Age||Can Hold Bladder For||Take Out Every|

 |5 months (Puppy)||5-6 hours||2.5-3 hours|